Ernyoke/certified-aws-solutions-architect-professional/10-migrations/storage-gateway.md

     - Stored Mode:
         - The VM appliance presents volumes over iSCI to servers
         - Servers can create files system on and use it in a normal way
-        - This volumes consume capacity on-premises
+        - These volumes consume capacity on-premises
         - Storage gateway has local storage, used as primary storage, everything is stored locally
         - Upload buffer: any data written to the local storage is also copied in the upload buffer and it will be uploaded to the cloud asynchronously via the storage gateway endpoint
         - The upload data is copied into S3 as EBS snapshots which can be converted into EBS volumes